Xcode 13 Offers Significant Updates and Opens Doors to Others

 Impact on iOS development

-Xcode 13 is a prerequisite to development for iOS 15, which brings with it a significant influx of updates and improvements in terms of security, accessibility, and more that the Apple community has graciously submitted for inclusion in this release.
+Xcode 13 is a prerequisite to development for iOS 15, which brings with it a significant influx of updates and improvements in terms of security, accessibility, and more than the Apple community has graciously submitted for inclusion in this release.

 Security-focused updates are particularly noteworthy in this release, as improvements tackle potential insecurities related to Audio, ColorSync, Continuity Camera, and more.
 Check out Apple’s docs for a full rundown of security updates in iOS 15.